-All 320d models, including the four-wheel drive xDrive variants, the X3 xDrive20d and X4 xDrive20d – powered by the same 2.0-litre turbocharged diesel engine – will gain a 48v starter-generator and additional battery for an 11bhp power boost, regenerative braking capabilities and an improved coasting function.
+All BMW 320d models, including the four-wheel drive xDrive variants, the BMW X3 xDrive20d and BMW X4 xDrive20d – powered by the same 2.0-litre turbocharged diesel engine – will gain a 48v starter-generator and additional battery for an 11bhp power boost, regenerative braking capabilities and an improved coasting function.

 The small generator is said to improve acceleration from a standstill, and can be used at speed to reduce fuel consumption.
 It will also allow for smoother restarts in traffic and at junctions.

 Regenerative deceleration works by disconnecting the combustion engine at speeds of under 9mph, recuperating kinetic energy as the car coasts to a stop.
 Similarly, at speeds of up to 99mph, the coasting function now disconnects the diesel motor, rather than switching it into idle.

 BMW claims the system, as well as offering tax and environmental benefits, ‘enhances both efficiency and dynamics’ of the updated models.